Free

 About the project

-Mr and Mrs Rombald have been throwing rocks again and one of them has shattered into 10 small pieces.
-The bits of rock have sprouted legs and arms and have run away to Keighley to embark on their own adventures.
+Mr and Mrs Rombald were throwing rocks again and one of them shattered into 10 small pieces.
+The bits of rock sprouted legs and arms and ran away to Keighley to embark on their own adventures.

-Head to Keighley town centre and see the unique sculptures decorated by local artists and community groups.
-You’ll find Rombald’s Rocks all around town, with a free trail map alongside free and fun activities including workshops, storytelling, an exhibition and music.
+You headed to Keighley town centre to see the unique sculptures decorated by local artists and community groups.
+Rombald’s Rocks were all around town, alongside a free trail map and free activities including workshops, storytelling, an exhibition and music.

 Creative Communities Fund

-This project is supported by the Bradford 2025 Creative Communities Fund programme.
+This project was supported by the Bradford 2025 Creative Communities Fund programme.

-Find out more about this programme and the projects we’ve supported below.
+Find out more about this programme and the projects we supported in 2025 below.

 Credits